Part 2: The beginning of something captivating

 "Nevertheless, I kept asking myself where my biological parents were… Why had they left me alone…?
 And so it happened that my father helped me to gather information, and we found out that a rival, Faluden, probably had something to do with the disappearance of my parents or at least knew something about them.
 However, I was caught by him.
 He was impressed with my abilities and wanted to recruit me, but as you know, I refused."
 Trisha raised an arm and pointed to the rich furniture in the room.

-"This is what my father set up for me so that I would have a place to live in Baldur's Gate while I was dealing with Faluden.
-He has good relationships with architects, guards, mages, and even the upper class of Baldur's Gate that has made a lot of things easier."
+"This is what my father set up for me so that I would have a place to live in Leon's Keep while I was dealing with Faluden.
+He has good relationships with architects, guards, mages, and even the upper class of Leon's Keep that has made a lot of things easier."
 Trisha finished her story and waited to hear what Rilliana had to say.

 She only looked at her with an expressionless face.